MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/create-wip-policy-using-intune-azure.md

 You can create an app protection policy in Intune either with device enrollment for MDM or without device enrollment for MAM.
 The process to create either policy is similar, but there are important differences:

-- MAM has additional **Access** settings for Windows Hello for Business.
+- MAM has more **Access** settings for Windows Hello for Business.
 - MAM can [selectively wipe company data](/intune/apps-selective-wipe) from a user's personal device.
 - MAM requires an [Azure Active Directory (Azure AD) Premium license](/azure/active-directory/fundamentals/active-directory-whatis#what-are-the-azure-ad-licenses).
-- An Azure AD Premium license is also required for WIP auto-recovery, where a device can re-enroll and re-gain access to protected data.
+- An Azure AD Premium license is also required for WIP auto-recovery, where a device can re-enroll and regain access to protected data.
 WIP auto-recovery depends on Azure AD registration to back up the encryption keys, which requires device auto-enrollment with MDM.
 - MAM supports only one user per device.
 - MAM can only manage [enlightened apps](enlightened-microsoft-apps-and-wip.md).
 - Only MDM can use [BitLocker CSP](/windows/client-management/mdm/bitlocker-csp) policies.